120944/BitsPlease/README.md

 # project 3 - Data
-Team name is a WIP
+Team name is no longer a WIP